-In simulation, we used Unity3D software to replicate similar experiment scenarios as the actual experiment as shown in Fig. 3.
-For sense of scale, the thick part of the tool shaft measures $500\mu m$ and the tool-tip measures $300\mu m$ (Fig. 9).
-Because it is easier to change experimental setup in simulation, we perform domain randomization to change the eye backgrounds and the lighting condition.
-We also created 15 different eyes, each varying in dimension at 20.4mm, 21.2mm, and 22.4mm.
+In simulation, we used Unity3D software to replicate similar experiment scenarios as the physical experiment as shown in Fig. 3.
+For sense of scale, the thick part of the tool shaft measures $500\mu m$ and the tool-tip measures $300\mu m$ (Fig. 6).
+We perform domain randomization to change the eye background texture and the lighting condition.
+Specifically, we created 15 different eyes, each varying in dimension at 20.4mm, 21.2mm, and 22.4mm.
 These measurements reflect the minimum, medium, and maximum dimension of human eye sizes [21], [22], and 5 eyes were created for each dimension.
 The texture of the eyes were obtained from [23].
-The goal of domain randomization was so that the network will be agnostic to changing brightness conditions, size of the eye, and the background texture of the eyes for robust generalization.
-For training, 3 eyes from each size were used, and the remaining 2 eyes from each size were used for testing.
+Domain randomization was used to help the network generalize-well to changing brightness conditions, size of the eye, and unseen eye background textures. three eyes from each size were used in training, and the remaining two eyes from each size were used for testing.